dangel19970201/INFO550Project/README.md

 To analyze the data you will need to install some R packages: ggplot2, ComplexHeatmap, circlize, dplyr.
 The required packages can be installed using R commands.

+*Since the 'ComplexHeatmap' package is not available in R version >=4.0.3, we only show heatmaps for different methods instead of the compared heatmap.*

-## Execute the analysis
+## Execute the analysis (using your own environment)

-To install all the needed R packages, from the project folder you can run
+To install all the needed R packages, from the **project** folder you can run

 ```
 make install
 ```

-To execute the analysis, from the project folder you can run
+To execute the analysis, from the **project** folder you can run

 ```
 make report